SudarshanaSRao/SudarshanaSRao.github.io/_pages/about.md

 <span class="usc">Welcome to my portfolio website's homepage</span> 😄

 I currently work at **Eltropy** as an **AI Implementation Manager**.
 I am fascinated by the ability of machines to learn from data and uncover patterns that assist us in making data-driven decisions.
+Through my work experience and projects, I have developed skills in Large Language Models, Generative AI, Data Engineering, and Data Analytics.
 I actively compete in technical hackathons and participate in webinars, tech talks (seminars), and workshops.

 <style>
   @keyframes usc-colors {